dwyl/learn-flutter/README.md

 So, you may ask,
 **how many widgets are there in this menu**?
-Great question! <br />
+Great question!

+In the pictures above,
-There are visible widgets but also widgets that
+there are *visible* widgets
-*help us* lay out the items correctly, center them and space them evenly to make it look good.
+but also widgets that *help us* lay out the items correctly, center them and space them evenly to make everything look good.
+These widgets **are not visible**.

 Here's how the widget tree looks like for this menu: